MoonGoblinDev/Space-Shooter/README.md

 *   `applicationDidFinishLaunching(_:)`: Called when the application has finished launching and is ready to run.
 It's a common place for initial application-wide setup.
 In this project, it's currently empty, meaning no special initialization is done at this very early stage.
 *   `applicationWillTerminate(_:)`: Called when the application is about to terminate.
 Useful for cleanup tasks.
 Also empty in this project.

-**SpriteKit Relevance:** The `AppDelegate` itself doesn't directly interact with SpriteKit, but it sets up the application environment in which the `ViewController` and subsequently the `SKView` will operate.
+**Note:** The `AppDelegate` itself doesn't directly interact with SpriteKit, but it sets up the application environment in which the `ViewController` and subsequently the `SKView` will operate.

 #### `ViewController.swift`
 This `NSViewController` subclass is responsible for setting up and managing the `SKView`, which is the view that renders SpriteKit content.